 Traumatic Spinal Cord Injury Treatment

-Therefore, immediate medical attention is necessary to stabilize the spinal cord and minimize secondary damage.
+A traumatic spinal cord injury is a medical emergency that requires proper treatment.
+As a result, immediate medical attention is necessary to stabilize the spinal cord and minimize secondary damage.

 Early treatment goals for traumatic spinal cord injury include decreasing inflammation around the spinal cord, increasing blood flow, and preventing the progression of secondary processes.
 After stabilizing the injury, treatment goals focus more on restoring or rehabilitating movement and sensation.

 Every spinal cord injury and recovery process is unique.
 Therefore, a personalized rehabilitation regimen that focuses on the individual’s specific complications is ideal.

 Physical therapy focuses on helping individuals regain motor control and maximize their mobility after traumatic spinal cord injury.
 This is primarily done by guiding individuals through targeted exercises in a safe and effective way.

 Consistently performing exercises that target affected muscle groups stimulates the spinal cord and reinforces demand for those functions.
 This encourages neuroplasticity in the spinal cord to reestablish and strengthen the connection between the brain and those muscles.